chriswendt/ietf/draft-ietf-stir-passport.md

 This represents that the encoded token is a JWT, and the JWT is a JWS using the RSASSA-PKCS1-v1_5 SHA-256 algorithm.

-For PASSporT Token the "typ" header MUST minimally be "passport".
+For PASSporT Token the "typ" header MUST minimally include and begin with "passport".

 **3.1.2 "alg" (Algorithm) Header Parameter**